 “Why...why would do something so stupid?”
 This time it wasn’t a Huntress who tried to insult him, it was Bella Medina, the daughter of Scotus.

 “I did it because I had to be sure they would be in a location where I am able to monitor them by long-range drones.”
 He explained slowly as he was speaking to a dim-witted girl.
 “And since I have no intention to use the Strait in the short-term, I lost absolutely nothing.
-All I had to do was to keep a course letting the Triumvirate a course for the Scylla-Charybdis Strait was increasingly likely, and let their assumptions do the rest.”
+All I had to do was to keep a course making the Triumvirate think a course for the Scylla-Charybdis Strait was increasingly likely, and let their assumptions do the rest.”

 “If you really know where the fleet is, we might be able to ambush it.”
 Richard Grant wasn’t salivating, but he was not exactly hiding his eagerness to slaughter the soldiers of Cleopatra and her lover.